Tags for Access Control

 Specializing in solutions for permission to access…most anything!

-Request a Quote Request a Sample
+Get Pricing Now Request a Sample

 When security and monitoring access are paramount, Metalcraft has the right solution for your access control needs.
 Depending on your application, we have a wide range of RFID and non-RFID solutions—from windshield tags, key fobs and wristbands to tamper evident labels, parking hang tags and DuraDestruct RFID tags, our durable materials and design allow for more security, and can even collect payment.
 Controlling vehicle access, one of our most used access control applications, can be a challenge.
 Eliminate the need for staff to stop for a card reader with our windshield tags, for example.
 Our easy-to-use, versatile access control products impact your positive ROI.
 Now, that’s ID Made Better®.

-Explore Access Control Products
+Explore Access Control Barcodes

 Metalcraft's Key Fobs provide durable, secure access control, integrating with other products for a comprehensive security solution.
 View Product